-Can video games be used to promote peace? | The Stream As a Sudanese refugee living in Uganda, Lual Mayen used to walk three hours just so he could charge his laptop computer and play video games.
+As a Sudanese refugee living in Uganda, Lual Mayen used to walk three hours just so he could charge his laptop computer and play video games.
 Now, as the founder and CEO of Junub Games, he is winning awards and partnering with other developers to create games with a social impact.
+Mayen, of course, is not alone in this pursuit.
+As the gaming industry continues to grow, many other civic-minded gamers are working to educate players about humanitarian issues, from the plight of refugees and migrants to the horrors of war.

 Games for Change is a nonprofit that brings together game creators and social innovators.
 The organisation hosts an annual festival to help incubate video game ideas that can impact a range of social causes.
 Similarly, the GameDev.World event aims to increase diversity within the industry by hosting game designers from developing nations.